Informed Consent for the Orthodontic Patient

 Temporary Anchorage Devices

-Your treatment may include the use of a temporary anchorage device(s) (i.e. metal screw or plate attached to he bone.)
+Your treatment may include the use of a temporary anchorage device(s) (i.e., metal screw or plate attached to the bone).
 There are specific risks associated with them.

 It is possible that the screw(s) could become loose which would require its/their removal and possibly relocation or replacement with a larger screw.
 The screw and related material may be accidentally swallowed.
 If the device cannot be stabilized for an adequate length of time, an alternate treatment plan may be necessary.

-It is possible that the tissue around the device could become inflamed or infected, or the soft tissue could row over the device, which could also require its removal, surgical excision of the tissue and/or the use of antibiotics or antimicrobial rinses.
+It is possible that the tissue around the device could become inflamed or infected, or the soft tissue could grow over the device, which could also require its removal, surgical excision of the tissue, and/or the use of antibiotic or antimicrobial rinses.

-When inserting the device(s), it is possible to damage the root of a tooth, a nerve, or to perforate the maxillary sinus.
+When inserting the device(s), it is possible to damage the root of a tooth or a nerve, or to perforate the maxillary sinus.
 Usually these problems are not significant; however, additional dental or medical treatment may be necessary.

 Local anesthetic may be used when these devices are inserted or removed, which also has risks.
 Please advise the doctor placing the device if you have had any difficulties with dental anesthetics in the past.

-If any of the complications mentioned above do occur, a referral may be necessary to your family dentist or another dental or medical specialist for further treatment.
+If any of the complications mentioned do occur, a referral to your family dentist or another dental or medical specialist for further treatment may be necessary.
 Fees for these services are not included in the cost for orthodontic treatment.

 MM slash DD slash YYYY

 I hereby acknowledge that I have read and fully understand the treatment considerations and risks presented in this form.
 I also understand that there may be other problems that occur less frequently than those presented, and that actual results may differ from the anticipated results.
 I also acknowledge that I have discussed this form with the undersigned orthodontist(s) and have been given the opportunity to ask any questions.
 I have been asked to make a choice about my treatment.
 I hereby consent to the treatment proposed and authorize the orthodontist(s) indicated below to provide the treatment.
-I also authorize the orthodontist(s) to provide my health care information to my other health care providers.
+I also acknowledge my orthodontist(s) may use my health care information for permitted uses.
 I understand that my treatment fee covers only treatment provided by the orthodontist(s), and that treatment provided by other dental or medical professionals is not included in the fee for my orthodontic treatment.

 MM slash DD slash YYYY